Prairie AquaTech swims away with aquafeed innovation award

 The feed ingredient was noted, in part, for its link to a reduction in phosphorus discharge from fish, which has positive environmental implications, he said.

-However, the phosphorus in the feed ingredient is quite digestible, he said.
-“This digestibility allows nutritionists to fine-tune the feed formulation and ensure that the complete feed’s formulation is absolutely effective,” he added.
+However, the phosphorus in the feed ingredient has a good level of digestiblty, he said.
+"This digestibility allows nutritionists to fine-tune the feed formulation and ensure that the complete feed’s formulation is absolutely effective.".

-The company started site work for the facility in May 2018 as part of an effort to increase production from the level of 2,000-gallon fermentation tanks to 40,000-gallon production amounts, according to company information.
-The facility cost about $60m to build and is intended to help the company meet an increasing demand for the feed ingredient.
+The ingredient producer started work on a new facility in May 2018 as part of its effort to increase production from the level of 2,000-gallon fermentation tanks to 40,000-gallon production amounts.

-The initial regional market for the feed ingredient was intended to be the US as there is a growing Atlantic salmon industry along with trout production, the company told us previously.
+The initial market for the feed ingredient is the US as there is a growing Atlantic salmon industry along with trout production, the company told us previously.

-“Right now, the plant’s operations are going through due-diligence to ensure that all safety and quality standards are consistently met,” he said.
+“Right now, the plant’s operations are going through due-diligence to ensure that all safety and quality standards are consistently met,” said Mollison.
 “Production will ramp up to full 30,000 ton/year with the opportunity to quickly expand beyond that as market adoption occurs.”